AidosKuneen/consensus/README.md

 ## Overview

-This library is the consensus of AidosKunene.
+This library is the consensus core of AidosKunene.

-This software is mostly a rewrite of a [Ripple consensus](hhttps://github.com/ripple/rippled/tree/develop/src/ripple/consensus) in Golang.

 ## Requirements